-The Company's financial instruments consist of cash and cash equivalents, trade payables, due to related parties, promissory note payable and convertible debentures.
-The Company's cash and cash equivalents, trade payable, due to related parties, promissory note payable and convertible debenture are measured at amortized cost.
+The Company's financial instruments consist of cash and cash equivalents, trade payables, due to related parties, convertible debenture, promissory notes and line of credit.
+The Company's cash and cash equivalents, trade payable, due to related parties, convertible debenture, promissory notes and line of credit are measured at amortized cost.